 - Install an SEO plugin.
 If you run a WordPress blog, Yoast SEO is one of the most popular SEO plugins.
 Some website builders similarly have built-in SEO features.

 - Apply on-page SEO best practices.
 Some essential on-page SEO tactics include optimizing images, adding meta descriptions, and changing permalink slugs.

 - Increase website performance.
 Faster page speeds positively affect SEO.
 Make sure to follow website performance guidelines to speed up your website.

 Build Your Blog Audience on Social Media and Online Forums

 Promoting your blog on social media and online forums is an excellent way to find your audience and connect with them.
-Your goal should be to find the communities in which people interested in your niche gather and then lead them to your blog to drive traffic.
+Your goal should be to find the communities around your blogging niche and forward them to your blog to drive traffic.

 97% of bloggers use social media to share their posts.
-It’s a popular method to generate traffic, but this figure also means that the competition is high.
+It’s a popular method to generate traffic, but since everyone does it, the competition is high.
 Therefore, focusing your time and energy on a well-strategized social media strategy is essential.

 If you run a WordPress blog, there are dozens of social media plugins available.
 Installing them will give you access to features such as social media icon widgets, sharing, Facebook like buttons, and more.